monking/php-oauth/README.md

 entitlements.
 This is a bit similar to scope in OAuth, only entitlements are for resource owner, while scope is only for OAuth clients.

-The entitlements are used in the `php-oauth` API.
-It is for example possible to write a client application that uses the `php-oauth` API to manage OAuth client registrations.
+The entitlements are for example used by the `php-oauth` API.
+It is possible to write a client application that uses the `php-oauth` API to manage OAuth client registrations.
 The problem now is how to decide who is allowed to manage OAuth client registrations.
 Clearly not all users who can successfully authenticate, but only a subset.
 The way now to determine who gets to do what is accomplished through entitlements.

-In the `[Api]` section the following is configured:
+In the `[Api]` section the management API can be enabled:

-    ; manage OAuth clients (global)
+    [Api]
-    requireEntitlement["applications"] = TRUE
+    enableApi = TRUE

-    ; manage OAuth consent/authorization/approval (per resource owner) requireEntitlement["authorizations"] = FALSE
-    ; retrieve resource owner information (per resource owner) requireEntitlement["resource_owner"] = FALSE
+In particular, the authenticated user (resouce owner) needs to have the `applications` entitlement in order to be able to modify application registrations.

-This tells the `php-oauth` API that for management applications an entitlement is required in this case the `applications` entitlement.
-In the authentication module it can then be specified what particular resource owner will get this entitlement.
-For instance in the `DummyResourceOwner` section:
+In the authentication modules one can then specify what particular resource owner will get this entitlement.
+For instance in the `DummyResourceOwner`
+section:

     ; Dummy Configuration
     [DummyResourceOwner]
     resourceOwnerId = "fkooman"
     resourceOwnerEntitlement["applications"] = "fkooman"
-    ;resourceOwnerEntitlement["authorizations"] = "fkooman"

 Here you can see that the resource owner `fkooman` will be granted the `applications` entitlement.
 As there is only one account in the